 Background and activities

-AT NTNU Ferne is a Postdoctoral Fellow working with Dr. Ida Nilstad Pettersen on Socially and Environmentally Just Transitions specialising in urban natures.
+At NTNU Ferne is a Postdoctoral Fellow on Socially and Environmentally Just Transitions specialising in urban natures.
 This research recognises that despite many urban greening efforts that can offer a range of health, social and economic co-benefits, many people still remain estranged from nature.
 Research is needed on how to best 'bring nature back' to cities to overcome human-nonhuman conflicts while enabling shifts towards greater socio-environmental justice and sustainability to occur.
 Ferne's research project investigates urban human-nature connections through studying urban beekeeping practices in addition to trialling a range of innovative methodologies (sensory nature walks, citizen science and urban food mapping).

 Scientific, academic and artistic work